mainmatter/playbook/project-procedure/digital-products/README.md

-While the wireframe will be a high-fidelity mockup of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual identity for the project and not to specify individual details of the respective user story or the applicationin general.
+While the wireframe will be a high-fidelity mockup of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual identity for the project and not to specify individual details of the respective user story or the application in general.
 Instead of trying to achieve these goals with a prototype that can not precisely resemble the eventual application anyway, aim for providing an initial version of the actual application as soon as possible and use that as the basis for all